decoded4620/StereoHttp/README.md

 # Usage
-The easest way is to create a `RestRequest` using a `RestRequest.Builder`, and then create a new `StereoHttpTask`, passing the request, and `StereoHttpClient` instance in for execution.
+The easest way is to create a `StereoHttpRequest` using a `StereoHttpRequest.Builder`, and then create a new `StereoHttpTask`, passing the request, and `StereoHttpClient` instance in for execution.
 This assumes that the url you hit returns JSON serialized data that can be Deserialized into the provided type, e.g. User in the example below.

 e.g.
 ```java